-Over the last several years, I’ve been experimenting with applying Lean Startup and Customer Development concepts to product management.
-I first wrote about this almost two years ago.
-More recently, I wrote about the challenges I and other product professionals have faced with the traditional approach of writing a business case.
+Over the last many years, I’ve been experimenting with applying Lean Startup and Customer Development concepts to product management.
+I first wrote about this here.
+Some time ago, I wrote about the challenges I and other product professionals have faced with the traditional approach of writing a business case.

 So you can imagine my delight when I came across Alex Osterwalder’s Business Model Canvas several years ago.

 What’s great about it is since it’s a single page, one can quickly jot down the basics of any business model, and it’s easy to share and more likely to get read than a PowerPoint deck or a Word doc.
 The single page also forces brevity: there isn’t a lot of space for a laundry list of features – you need to distil down your idea to its most essential building blocks.

 Love at first sight, I started trying to use it for my products.
 But I ran into a few challenges.
 I found that while it does a good job capturing the key elements of a business, it’s not as customer focused as I would have liked because there was no place to capture the customer problems I was trying to solve or identify potential early adopters.
 There was also no place to capture my envisioned solution, and I often got confused between Channels and Customer Relationships.

 That’s when I came across Ash Maurya’s Lean Canvas, an adaptation of the Business Model Canvas he created for his web startups.

 Ash has correctly put the focus on customers and their problems.
 I also like that he calls out Unfair Advantage, which to me means competitive differentiation.
 This is especially true for a startup that may be fighting bigger, more established players.